dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTrigger.md

 Triggered-SQL-Statement
 {: .paramName}

 A statement that is executed when the trigger fires.
+{: .paramDefnFirst}

+You can use the [`SIGNAL SQLSTATE`](#signalstmt) statement within a trigger to rollback changes and return diagnostic information to the user, and you can use the [`SET`](#setstmt) statement within a `BEGIN` trigger to modify a column value that’s being inserted or updated.
+Both statements are summarized below, and both are described in more detail in the [Using Database Triggers in Splice Machine](developers_fundamentals_triggers.html) topic.
+{: .paramDefn}

 The statement has the following restrictions:
-{: .paramDefnFirst}
+{: .paramDefn}

 <div class="indented" markdown="1">
-* It must not contain any dynamic (`?`) parameters.
+* It must not contain any dynamic parameters, which are represented by the `?` character.
 * It cannot create, alter, or drop any table.
 * It cannot add an index to or remove an index from any table.
 * It cannot add a trigger to or drop a trigger from any table.
 * It must not commit or roll back the current transaction or change the isolation level.
 * Before triggers cannot have `INSERT`, `UPDATE`, `SELECT`, or `DELETE` statements as their action.
 * Before triggers cannot call procedures that modify SQL data as their action.
 * The `NEW` variable of a `BEFORE` trigger cannot reference a generated column.
 </div>

 The statement can reference database objects other than the table upon which the trigger is declared.
 If any of these database objects is dropped, the trigger is invalidated.
 If the trigger cannot be successfully recompiled upon the next execution, the invocation throws an exception and the statement that caused it to fire will be rolled back.
 {: .paramDefn}

-You can use the `SIGNAL` statement to trigger a rollback and to return the specified error code to the user; you can also optionally specify a diagnostic text message to return in the `SIGNAL` statement.
-{: .paramDefn}

 BEGIN ATOMIC ...
 END
 {: .paramName}

-You can specify multiple `triggered-sql-statements` between the `BEGIN ATOMIC` and `END` keywords.
+You can specify one or multiple `triggered-sql-statements` between the `BEGIN ATOMIC` and `END` keywords.
 Each of these `triggered-sql-statement` is executed when the trigger fires; each must be terminated with a semicolon (`;`).
 {: .paramDefnFirst}

 Multiple `triggered-sql-statements` are not currently supported; this limitation will be removed in the near future.